 According to Psychology Today, animals who live in groups are always more intelligent than solitary animals.
 Hence, dogs are smarter and more sociable than cats.

 Don’t Miss: How Does a Cat Brain Compare With a Human Brain?

 Maybe that’s why we never hear of “search-and-rescue cats” or a “seeing-eye” cat.
 But before you cat lovers get all snippy with me, give me the chance to give your pet heroes the praise they deserve.

-Curiosity Just Makes Them Smarter
+Curiosity Just Makes Cats Smarter

-I once knew of a cat who would actually use the family toilet, flushing it after every visit.
-(Yes, I witnessed this with my own eyes.)
+Felines are an intelligent bunch.
+Many cats can open doors and learn tricks.
+Heck, I once knew of a cat who would actually use the family toilet, flushing it after every visit.
+Yes, I witnessed this with my own eyes.

 Contrary to popular belief, curiosity does not kill the cat — it just makes him smarter.
 If you put a cat in a strange room, he will cautiously check out every corner.
 This investigation provides him with valuable information about his surroundings.
 A cat has an enormous memory, better than that of monkeys, orangutans and, yes, even dogs.

 Watch this cat’s amazing tricks in this video:

 Cats learn by observing, imitating and experimenting.
 Many behavior specialists agree that the cat’s intelligence level is right up there with that of the average 2- to 3-year-old child.